aldinh777/reactive-cml/readme.md

 Look at that shorter **146 Bytes** of code.
 If you write the same code in `svelte` for a Trilion times, **you write 43 Gigabytes less in `Reactive CML`**.
 You can install two Valorant game with that much storage and still have some left!

-Other than the size, it also took me **just half a minute** to write it (again with notepad), half the time you need to write the code with `svelte`.
-You finish a project early when another svelte developer still write their codes twice the time you need to write Reactive CML code (both with notepad).
+Other than it size, it also took **only half a minute** to write it (using notepad), half the time you need to write the code when with `svelte`.
+That means you finish project earlier while another svelte developer still wasting their precious time writing their codes (using notepad).
 How Productive!